-Relevant Population CharacteristicsFrom 2013 to 2015, males (24.5 per 100,000 population) had a significantly higher age-adjusted drug poisoning death rate compared to females (19.7 per 100,000 population).
-Males had the highest rates in the 25-34 year old age group, and females had the highest rates in the 45-54 year old age group.
+Relevant Population CharacteristicsFrom 2015 to 2017, males (25.4 per 100,000 population) had a significantly higher age-adjusted drug poisoning death rate compared to females (19.4 per 100,000 population).
+Males had the highest rates in the 25-34 year old age group, and rates among females were highest in the 45-54 year old age group.
 For ages 18-34, male drug poisoning death rates were significantly higher than female drug poisoning death rates.

 Related Relevant Population Characteristics Indicators: